Check out these favorite chest building exercises of the great bodybuilder, Jay Cutler.

 3. Pullovers – 3 Sets 10 Reps

 Most people do pullovers for their back, but Jay does it for his upper pecs.
 You don’t have to use heavy weights during this exercise.
-Use moderate weights you can control and perform slow and deliberate reps with.
-Don’t lock out your elbows during this exercise.
+Use moderate weights so you can control and perform slow and deliberate reps with this.
+Don’t lock out your elbows during this exercise to prevent unwanted soreness and potential injury.

 Locking your elbows will engage your back and take all the tension off of your pecs.
 Lying cross-bodied on the bench during this exercise is more effective than lying straight.
 In the cross-bodied position, your hips and back are hanging low while your chest is elevated.
 Doing this helps with a better pec recruitment.